tschant/Haskell_Fractals/README.md

 This is a project done for KU - EECS 776: Functional Languages.

 I created a Haskell application that would generate different type of fractals based on a menu selection.
+After selecting a fractal, you can zoom in (+/=) and out (-) using a keyboard, and you can pan with the arrow keys.

 I am using a library called blank-canvas to draw the fractals to the browser.
+I generate a list of points that a draw function (drawCircle, drawLine, etc.) gets mapped across to display the picture.

 The Fractals
 ================